 Section 179 allows you to expense the cost of new equipment in the year it is purchased rather than depreciating it over several years.
 This expensing limit will be reduced after 2025.

-Without this benefit, it might be harder to make immediate investments in new machinery or equipment, which can hinder growth and efficiency.
+Without this benefit, making immediate investments in new machinery or equipment might be harder, which can hinder growth and efficiency.

 What Tax Cuts Expiring in 2025 Mean For Qualified Business Income Deduction